GPT-5.2 for Developers: Faster Agentic Workflows, Better Benchmarks, and Real-World Examples

 GPT-5.2 developer release overview

-GPT-5.2 is out, bringing better reasoning, long-context handling, faster tool use, and stronger vision.
-All aimed at real professional workflows.
-It is already rolling out in ChatGPT (paid plans first) and is live in the API for developers as gpt-5.2, gpt-5.2-chat-latest, and gpt-5.2-pro.
+GPT-5.2 is out, with improvements to reasoning, long context, tool use, and vision.
+It is rolling out in ChatGPT (paid plans first) and is live in the API as gpt-5.2, gpt-5.2-chat-latest, and gpt-5.2-pro.

 Why GPT-5.2 Matters for Developers

-If you’re building AI features that have to ship reliably (code transforms, spreadsheet generation, slide creation, or multi-step agents), 5.2 is a material upgrade.
+If you’re building AI features that have to ship reliably (code transforms, spreadsheet generation, slide creation, or multi-step agents), 5.2 looks like a solid step forward.
 GPT-5.2 Thinking beats or ties top industry professionals on 70.9% of GDPval tasks, with outputs produced at over 11x the speed and under 1% of the cost of human experts (under oversight).
-Heavy ChatGPT Enterprise users already save 40–60 minutes a day; 5.2 is built to widen that gap.
+Heavy ChatGPT Enterprise users reportedly save 40 to 60 minutes a day.

 Three Model Tiers: Instant, Thinking, Pro